BradleyCodeU/bradleycodeu.github.io/_apcsa/401_arrays/U06aArrayManipulation/instructions.md

   - Compute the sum of the array values, except for the smallest one.
 Print "Sum without smallest = " and print the sum of all items except for the smallest.

 Part 3:
   - Create a new public static int[] shiftRight(int[] numbers).
 Return a new array in which all elements are move to the right by one index location and move the last element into the first position.
-For example, 11  14  19  16  25 would be transformed into 25  11  14  19  16.
+For example, 11  14  19  16  25 would be transformed into 25  11  14  19  16. `[1,2,3]` becomes `[3,1,2]`

   - In public static void main, print "Shifted array = " then print the new array.
   - In public static void main, print "The original array is unchanged = " and print the array.